-

 What are the typical methods and constructs of how risk is allocated between a buyer and seller?

-On balance, UAE transactions involving international private equity investors tend to be on more buyer friendly terms.
-Having said that, risk allocation is always a matter of particular negotiation and is deal-specific, in particularly in the context of a competitive bid process.
+On balance, UAE transactions involving international private equity investors (on the buyside), tend to be on more buyer friendly terms.
+Having said that, risk allocation is always a matter of particular negotiation and is deal-specific, in particularly in the context of a competitive bid process and the attractiveness of a particular asset.

 On a locked-box transaction, a buyer assumes economic risk from the locked-box date (subject to leakage protection).
 Private equity buyers seek to manage risk through conducting due diligence and negotiating warranty protection from the seller.
 It is customary for the contents of the data room to qualify the warranties, to the extent matters are fairly disclosed.
-Tax covenants, pursuant to which a seller agrees to be responsible for all pre-completion tax liabilities of the target group, are increasingly common in UAE deals.
+Tax covenants, pursuant to which a seller agrees to be responsible for all pre-completion tax liabilities of the target group, are increasingly common in UAE deals, particularly with the introduction of corporate tax in the UAE.

-Although there are limited private equity exit precedents in the UAE M&A market, we would expect private equity sellers’ starting position to be to refuse the giving of warranties to a buyer beyond customary title to the sale shares and capacity to enter into definitive transaction documentation.
+As is consistent with other markets, a private equity sellers’ starting position is typically to refuse the giving of warranties to a buyer beyond customary title to the sale shares and capacity to enter into definitive transaction documentation.
 However, in practice, sponsors sometimes need to provide some level of warranty coverage on an exit in the UAE, but in this situation we would expect the limitations and recourse provisions to be very prescriptive and heavily negotiated.
-Warranty and Indemnity insurance is commonly used to bridge any gap between these limited warranties and those required by the buyer.
+W&I insurance is commonly used to bridge any gap between these limited warranties and those required by the buyer.

 Earn-outs are relatively common in the UAE, particularly in relation to founder-owned businesses which helps balance the risk for an incoming investor.